This article was last updated on the May 7, 2018.

 As we mentioned further up, we’re only going to cover how to use Superfly and not every option it provides, to learn more about Superfly check out the official documentation here.

-Users will frequently inquire about the version of Superfly being utilized within X. Because of the way that we are utilizing the plugin with in X, it should be noted that the version of Superfly included with the theme is made intentionally for numerous reasons.
+Users will frequently inquire about the version of Superfly being utilized within X or Pro.
+Because of the way that we are utilizing the plugin within X or Pro, it should be noted that the version of Superfly included with the theme is made intentionally for numerous reasons.
 The following is just a few of the reasons why we do not always utilize the latest version of the Superfly plugin:

 Stability – Newer versions of software do not always equal greater stability.
 Oftentimes there are undiscovered bugs that are introduced with certain versions and are unknown until the product has been released to the public for some time.
 The version of the plugin that we bundle with the theme is more or less guaranteed to work without any issues as we take a great deal of time to test all functionality thoroughly before releasing it along with the theme.